vitejs/vite/docs/guide/build.md

 }
 ```

+If you specify a different root, remember that `__dirname` will still be the folder of your vite.config.js file when resolving the input paths.
+Therfore, you will need to add your `root` entry to the arguments for `resolve`.

 ## Library Mode

 When you are developing a browser-oriented library, you are likely spending most of the time on a test/demo page that imports your actual library.
 With Vite, you can use your `index.html` for that purpose to get the smooth development experience.